Dawid Kurminowski: Lechia Gdańsk

 On 17 July 2025, Kurminowski moved to Lechia Gdańsk on a three-year deal for a reported fee of €500,000.
+On 23 June 2026, Lechia announced they had exercised their right to terminate Kurminowski's contract in the wake of relegation to the I liga.

+Kalamata

+On 5 August 2026, Kurminowski agreed to join Super League Greece newcomers Kalamata.

 Personal life

 Kurminowski is fluent in Polish and Slovak.